Of Weaves Red and White...My Journey

 Sept 03 2017 Gave the ‘Original’ Kunbi saree its due by wearing it in a fashion show organized by Kalyanmayee for the first time

-Sept 20 2018 Kunbi rocks at Fashion Show once again Nov 13 2020 Tributary visit to Tilve Kaka The Beginning
+Sept 20 2018 Kunbi rocks at Fashion Show once again

 My interest in handlooms started when I first visited the ‘Paramparik Karigar’ exhibition in 2014.
 I was amazed at the exhibits by non-profit and fair trade organisations like Aranya.
 I remember buying a jamdaani stole from Rajib Debnath’s stall.
 I also met the talented Mrs Arati Hiremath of Kasuti - Pride of Karnataka.
 In 2014, we visited Munnar.
 Aranya, in Munnar, was already on the itinerary.